pork apples and onions in a slightly sweet cider sauce served

 Prepare Ingredients

-• Core the apples and then cut into ¼ inch slices.
+• Core the apples and then cut into ½ inch wedges.

-• Mix the cider, salt, corn starch and cinnamon together well until the corn starch dissolves.
+• Mix the cider, salt, corn starch and cinnamon together until the corn starch dissolves.
 Shaking it all together in a covered bottle or jar works great for this.
+Don't add the maple syrup to the sauce yet.

 Cooking Instructions

-• Put a 12 inch skillet on medium high heat to get the it hot, then add enough olive oil to cover the bottom of the skillet.
+• Put a 12 inch skillet on medium high heat and let it get hot, then add enough olive oil to cover the bottom of the skillet.
+Get the meat in the pan right away so the oil doesn't burn.

-• Turn skillet to medium heat, and add the butter and onions.
-Sauté until the onions are soft and browned.
+• Turn the burner down to medium and put the skillet back on the heat.
+Add the butter and onions.
+Sauté until the onions are softened and somewhat browned.
+It should take 3 minutes or less.
+See picture in post.

 • Still on medium heat, add the cider sauce and apples.
-Boil for 5 minutes, uncovered, stirring frequently.
-The sauce will start getting thicker.
+Boil for 3 minutes, uncovered, stirring frequently.
+The sauce will start getting thicker and the apples will get tender.

 Nutrition